hallav/LuxUS-HS/README.md

 The preanalysis step and its parameters are explained in detail in https://github.com/hallav/LuxUS

+## Producing results for *LuxUS-HS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states*

+The scripts for producing the results presented in *LuxUS-HS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states* by Halla-aho and Lähdesmäki [9] are available in this repository.
+The scripts for running BiSeq [6] and RADMeth [7] tools for simulation comparisons and scripts for preparing the colon cancer data set [8] for LuxUS-HS analysis are also included.

 ## References

 [1] Äijö, T., Yue, X., Rao, A., Lähdesmäki, H (2016) LuxGLM: a probabilistic covariate model for quantification of DNA methylation modifications with complex experimental designs. *Bioinformatics*, 32(17), i511-i519.